 "Telluride Horror Show needs to be on every horror movie fan's bucket list." -Web Wombat

 Rules & Terms

 Submissions may be of any length, from any country.
-Entrants may submit a DVD, Blu-Ray, .MOV via email, or online screener.
+Entrants may submit a DVD, Blu-Ray, .MOV or .MP4 via email, or online screener.
 Submitted films should either be in English or include English subtitles.
-If the film is chosen as an official selection at the Telluride Horror Show, it is the responsibility of the filmmaker to provide us with Blu-Ray, DCP, .MOV, or PRORES file as the final screening format.
+If the film is chosen as an official selection at the Telluride Horror Show, it is the responsibility of the filmmaker to provide us with DCP as the exhibition format.